kubernetes/enhancements/keps/sig-scheduling/5004-dra-extended-resource/README.md

 ### Device Class API
 The extended resource name to DRA device mapping can be specified at `DeviceClassSpec`.
-The same extended resource name can be given to at most one device class.
+The same extended resource name should be given to at most one device class.
+If there are more than one device class, the one created later is picked at scheduling time, if two are created at the same time, the name lexicographically sorted first is picked.

 Cluster administrator is soly responsible for creating device classes, and the mapping between the class of devices and the extended resource name.